How to Do a Toe Drag With a Hockey Stick

 - A street hockey stick will help you practice.
 Even though it isn't your good stick for on the ice, it still should be sized appropriately for your body and skill level.

 - Though a tennis ball can be used, an old hockey puck or a Green Biscuit is preferred.
 A green biscuit is a weighted, off-ice hockey puck designed for stick-handling drills.

 - Wear hockey gloves so you can easily replicate the actual feel of the stick and how to turn it in with your wrist.

 How to Purchase an Ice Hockey Stick

-The hockey stick is an extension of the players' arms.
-Not just any stick will do, you must make sure you have a stick that is the right size or else you will not have good control.
-There are many factors to consider when sizing a hockey stick, but a general rule is the very top of the shaft of the stick should come between the tip of the nose and the chin.
+A hockey stick is an extension of a player's arms.
+Not just any stick will do; you must make sure you have a stick that is the right size, or else you will not have good control.
+There are many factors to consider when sizing a hockey stick, but a general rule is that the very top of the shaft of the stick should come between the tip of the nose and the chin.
 In this range, it enables the player to maneuver the stick more easily on the ice.
 You also must consider how much flex you need in a stick based on your strength and skill.
 If you are a novice, the best recommendation is to have a trained professional at a hockey pro shop help you in selecting your stick.

-When purchasing a street stick, it should be sized similar to an ice hockey stick so you can use it when skating with roller blades in addition to practicing stick handling drills like the toe drag.
+When purchasing a street stick, it should be sized similarly to an ice hockey stick so you can use it when skating with roller blades and when practicing stick-handling drills like the toe drag.